 If you or someone you know is in immediate crisis or is struggling and needs support, please reach out:

-- The National Suicide Prevention Lifeline for example: 1-800-273-TALK (8255), a 24-hr/7-day hotline where anyone can call for help and speak to someone trained in suicide prevention. suicidepreventionlifeline.org PLEASE NOTE: You do not have to be suicidal to call.
+The National Suicide Prevention Lifeline for example: 1-800-273-TALK (8255), a 24-hr/7-day hotline where anyone can call for help and speak to someone trained in suicide prevention. suicidepreventionlifeline.org PLEASE NOTE: You do not have to be suicidal to call.
 This number will offer you resources local to your area if you are struggling in any way.

-Befrienders.org, a worldwide directory of suicide prevention hotlines and resources.
+Befrienders.org, a worldwide directory of suicide prevention/mental health hotlines and resources.

-- If you’re on Facebook, please utilize the Facebook chat feature of the National Suicide Prevention Lifeline.
-Instructions here: http://www.motherhoodunadorned.com/2012/09/01/national-suicide-prevention-lifeline-facebook-chat-feature/
+If you’re on Facebook, please utilize the Facebook chat feature of the National Suicide Prevention Lifeline.
+Facebook is also rolling out a new suicide prevention feature.

 There are so many ways to reach out to others and truly make an impact, even if we don’t know we are helping.